ECX is a chemotherapy treatment used to treat cancer of the gullet (oesophageal cancer) and stomach cancer.

 Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
 A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
 Contact your doctor straight away if you have any of these symptoms.
 A blood clot is serious but your doctor can treat it with drugs that thin the blood.
 Your doctor or nurse can give you more information.

-Chemotherapy can interact with other medicines you are taking.
-This treatment can interact with a number of different drugs, such as phenytoin (epanutin ®).
+ECX can interact with other medicines you are taking.
+This treatment can interact with a number of different drugs, such as phenytoin (Epanutin ®).
 It may also affect the way that drugs that thin the blood work, such as warfarin.

 Let your doctor know if you are taking any other medicines.
 You should also tell your doctor if you’re taking folic acid because it might increase the side effects of capecitabine.